“The Bridge over the River Kwai” Have you seen it? I haven’t. Do you know about the Thai-Burma railway and why it is called the”Death Railway”?

 The hiking trail goes up to a landmark called compressor cutting; however, when I visited, I got to know it is open only till Hintok cutting.
 These landmarks are named after the cutting process that was used to get through the rocks.
 At the start of the trail is a museum that is similar to that of the one in Kanchanaburi.
 It is advisable to get the audio guide from here and set it on the trail.

 You can also arrange for a pickup from Hintok cutting, the last point in the trail, at the Museum before you start the trail, and that if you are determined to complete the 2.5km stretch.
 A ste

 Hiking the HellFire Pass – Death Railway

-If you are the empathetic or sensitive kind, HellFire pass is sure to get under your skin.
-You are walking through this path which once had 2,00,000 people working on, now a lone path, quite eeire.
-It was one hell of an experience.
-I went through the museum here too, wiped off the tears, freshened up and decided to wait for my friend to return from the trail.
-Our plan was to catch the train from its first station Nam Tok!
+If you are the empathetic or sensitive kind, the HellFire pass is sure to get under your skin.
+You are walking through this path that once had 2,00,000 people working on, now an alone path, quiet here.
+It was one Hell of an experience.
+I went through the Museum here too, wiped off the tears, freshened up, and decided to wait for my friend to return from the trail.
+We planned to catch the train from its first station Nam Tok!